Wildlife in Devon

 Axmouth to Lyme Regis Undercliffs

-This magnificent reserve comprises 304 hectares of coastal landslides and cliffs – one of the largest such areas in Britain.
+Axmouth to Lyme Regis Undercliffs is a magnificent reserve comprising of 304 hectares of coastal landslides and cliffs – one

 Photo of the pink flowers of sea lavender